Left Continue shopping

 $399

-Mercury Cucumber is a hybrid, gynoecious, and parthenocarpic variety.
-It produces only female flowers and doesn’t require pollination.
+Mercury Cucumber is a monoecious variety.
 Produces large harvests of dark-green cucumbers with thin skins and a small seed cavity.
 Cucumis sativus.
 55 days to maturity.

 Description